Last updated Feb 10, 2023

 }

-You can then override the license state in both tunnelling and in development/staging with an environment variable:
+You can then override the license state in both tunnelling and in development, staging and custom environments with an environment variable:

 • When tunnelling, export FORGE_USER_VAR_LICENSE_OVERRIDE=<active|inactive> before launching the tunnel.